mupfdev/eszFW/README.md

 ### Status

-The framework is in a very early stage of development.
-I will enhance it gradually and hope that one day it will be suitable for productive use.
-Until then, have fun with it.
+This project is in a very early stage of development.
+I will enhance it gradually, mainly as a tool to my own use.
+To see it in action, take a look at [Tau Ceti](https://github.com/mupfelofen-de/TauCeti): a 2D sci-fi platformer game which I develop using the framework.

 ### Trivia